 For example, the in-state tuition for the BSN program at the University of Washington is $3,915 quarterly.
 Out-of-state students can expect tuition at $13,038, which is more than triple the cost for a non-resident to complete the same degree.

 You’re better off financially choosing in-state tuition for your nursing degree.

 Not yet mentioned are accelerated nursing programs.
 These are rigorous programs that fast-track you into the nursing profession.
 The fast-track BSN program takes between 11 and 18 months to complete.

 The problem with the accelerated nursing program is in the cost.
-For example, the Concordia University Accelerated BSN (ABSN) program costs $15,790 per term for four terms — a total tuition cost of about $63,160.
-This is also the main nursing program they offer.
+For example, the Concordia University Accelerated BSN (ABSN) program tuition costs about $64,050.
+But that doesn't include additional costs, like student fees, test assessments, insurance, books, lab supplies or uniforms.

 Head down the road a bit to one of the most prestigious hospitals, Oregon Health & Science University (OHSU), and you’ll still pay less than the ABSN.
-Their bachelor’s of science program with a major in nursing costs a resident $ 55,290.69 for the entire program.
+The cost of attendance for its bachelor’s of science program with a major in nursing for a resident is $52,619 for the entire program.